nehaniv/Evolution-of-Complexity-in-Mealey-Automata/README.md

 ##  Running the Evolution and Complexity Analysis
-bash MealeyEvolutionStrategy.sh
+bash MealyEvolutionStrategy.sh

-You can modify MealeyEvolutionStrategy.sh to adjust:
+You can modify MealyEvolutionStrategy.sh to adjust:

 Population size, Number of states, Number of offspring, Number of generations, Number of runs, Fitness function (and possibly Environment variant), Initialization method (e.g. self-looped, random, from file)